lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 all your code into one repository, right?

-In reality, there are many things to take into account if you want to reap all the benefits of putting all your projects in the same repo.
+In reality, there are many things to take into account if you want to reap all its benefits.

 If you have an old codebase with lots of projects, the migration to a monorepo is not trivial.
 Each repository has its own little world of configuration, version control history, and so on.

 In most cases, there's also an educational cost.
-Monorepo is not as common as it could be, so many developers, especially those that only worked in early-stage startups, may have never worked with a monorepo before.
+Monorepo is not as common as it could be.
+Many developers, especially those that only worked in early-stage startups, may have never worked with a monorepo before.

 The irony of this is that early-stage startups would benefit quite a lot from the simplicity of a monorepo – even if they would not use any particular technique or tool.

-Literally just having all the code in one place would help.
+Literally just having all the code in one place helps.
 More on this later.

 The most difficult part of going monorepo is the tooling which is why I structured the article so that the discussion about tooling is towards the end.

-It's easier to talk about tooling needs once you're familiar with some benefits of this approach.
+It's easier to talk about tooling once I discussed some benefits of this approach.

 Let's start where a new project would start: setting it up.